Stewart–Treves syndrome: Diagnosis

+Magnetic resonance imaging is recommended to assess the local extent of angiosarcomas.
+In patients with chronic lymphedema, nodules identified by MRI within the lymphedema should be assessed for Stewart-Treves syndrome.
+In patients with chronic lymphedema, fluorodeoxyglucose (FDG) PET/CT scanning may show tumor spread, including metastases, and detect probable malignant change.

 Treatment

 The treatment of choice is a large resection or amputation of the affected limb.
 Radiation therapy can precede or follow surgical treatment.
 Tumors that have advanced locally or have metastasized can be treated with mono or polychemotherapy, systemically or locally.
 However, chemotherapy and radiation therapy have not been shown to improve survivorship significantly.

 In cases of upper limbs, forequarter amputation (disarticulation of upperlimb along with clavicle and scapula) is preferred.

 Prognosis

 Early detection is key.
 Prognosis is generally poor, and the 5 year survival rate of patients with lymphangiosarcoma is less than 5%.

 Incidence

 In the 1960s, the incidence five years after a radical mastectomy varied from 0.07% to 0.45%.

 Today, it occurs in 0.03% of patients surviving 10 or more years after radical mastectomy.

 History

-It was discovered by Fred W. Stewart and Norman Treves in 1948.
+Stewart-Treves syndrome was first documented in 1948, when Drs.
+Fred Stewart and Norman Treves reported a case series detailing six patients with lymphangiosarcoma who had chronic lymphedema following a mastectomy.